jasonscrouch/polemos/README.md

 4. Using the VS Code Containers extension, right click the `docker-compose.yml` file and select `compose up`.
 5. Navigate to Docker Desktop's Containers and select the frontend's port.

+# Developing

+## API

+When developing the API, use [Applo Sandbox](https://studio.apollographql.com/sandbox/explorer), making sure to enable CORS in the `Program.cs`.
+This will help as you develop GraphQL operations and user HotChocolate.

 # Special Thanks

 I'd like to thank [DevIQ](https://deviq.com/) for help with the Respository Pattern and the Specification Pattern.
 [Intro to GraphQL with .NET (C#) & Hot Chocolate](https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup) for help with GraphQL and HotChocolate.